Step-by-Step Guide: How to Design a Website in 2021

 An online store to sell your products

-A portfolio to showcase your art
+A portfolio website to showcase your art

 A resume website to grab the attention of potential employers

-A blog to share your knowledge
+A blog to share your knowledge with the world

 An event website for weddings, parties and company events